pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 * Goodbye unnecessary client-side API calls.

-* Goodbye shipping 5MB of JavaScript just to render a list.
+* Goodbye shipping 5MB of JavaScript just show a list of blog posts.

 And then I'll say…